carlosvalarezo/gopass/README.md

 gpg: /root/.gnupg/trustdb.gpg: trustdb created
 ````

-6. Create the GPG public and private keys.
+* Create the GPG public and private keys.
 Bear in mind that over this process a master password will be prompted.
 Picture one really hard to guess but really easy to remember for you.
 Include at least one number.
   **Note**: It is worth mentioning that it is possible to create as many GPG keys as needed.
-It is advisable and more secure to use one per repo
+It is advisable and more secure to use one per repository

 ````shell
 $ gpg --full-generate-key